Diccionario panhispánico de dudas

-The Diccionario Panhispánico de dudas (DPD; English: Pan-Hispanic Dictionary of Doubts or ...of Difficulties) is an elaborate work undertaken by the Royal Spanish Academy and the Association of Academies of the Spanish Language with the goal of resolving questions related to the proper use of the Spanish language.
+The Diccionario Panhispánico de dudas (DPD; English: Pan-Hispanic Dictionary of Questions) is an elaborate work undertaken by the Royal Spanish Academy and the Association of Academies of the Spanish Language with the goal of resolving questions related to the proper use of the Spanish language.
 Like other publications of the academy, such as the Diccionario de la lengua española, the work follows a linguistically prescriptive philosophy as opposed to a descriptive one.
 The first edition was published in 2005 and is now being revised to more properly align with principles set forth by the academy's other publications.

 The project was begun in response to the 50,000 questions received yearly by the constituent members of the Association of Spanish Language Academies.